 You will need your nine-digit participant number to access your reporting instructions.
-This number appears on the right side of the front page of your Summons, below your two-week on-call term.
+This number appears on the left side of the front page of your Summons, below your two-week on-call term.

 You are only required to travel to the courthouse when specifically instructed to do so via the reporting instructions.
 If you call and are not needed to report during the first week of your term, please keep in mind you may be required to report during the time remaining in your term, so continue to call in as instructed during your entire term.

 Federal law requires that you complete the juror questionnaire within ten days of receipt of your summons notice and/or a paper questionnaire.
 To request a paper questionnaire be mailed to you, please call 1 (844) 843-1392 (toll free).
 A completed questionnaire is required.
 You will be afforded an opportunity within the questionnaire to request to be excused, if you believe that to be necessary.

 The personal information you provide on your juror questionnaire and during the jury selection process will be used during the jury selection process only.
 The information will not become public record.